erichategekimana/Bbuddy/README.md

 ## API Usage & Best Practices

-External API used in this app was from Gemini (goggle generativeai) which give access to different gemini models including gemini-2.0-flash, gemini-1.5-pro, and latest version gemini-2.0-flash.
+External API used in this app was from Gemini (Google generativeai), which give access to different gemini models including gemini-2.0-flash, gemini-1.5-pro, and the latest version Gemini-2.0-flash.

 Internal API also used to connect this app with backend severs to provide better connection

 Getting started with how to use Bbuddy publicly.

-Prerequisites
+# Prerequisites
 1. Browser( to run web app)
 2. Internet connection (for API calls)

-Run:
+## Run:
 Open your browser and inter: www.erictecj.tech

-Deplayment and load balancing
+# Deployment and load balancing